 Depending on the religion, fasting will last for different lengths of time.
 In Christianity, Hinduism and Judaism there tend to be individual days of fasting.
-However, the Islamic month of Ramadan is one of the longest periods of fasting, when it is compulsory for all healthy Muslims to fast between the hours of sunrise and sunset.
+However, the Islamic month of Ramadan is one of the longest when it is compulsory for all healthy Muslims to fast between the hours of sunrise and sunset.